Etiquette & Safety

 Prior To The Meet

-If you wish to attend a meet and you are not a member please contact the secretary prior to the meet to let them know you are intending to attend.
+If you wish to attend a meet and you are not a member please contact the Hunt Secretary prior to the meet to let them know you are intending to attend.
 If you are inexperienced at hunting please point that out during the conversation and they will be happy to pass on any relevant guidance.

 At The Meet And On The Day